Content Migration. How to Move Your Content to a New Website?

 It may take some time for the search engine robots to get to the new version of the website.
 However, you aren’t doomed to wait until the crawlers decide to visit your site.
 Use Google Search Console and add a new version of your site to be indexed.
 Obviously the bigger the site, the longer it’ll take Google robots to go through it.

 Observe positions on which your website is displayed on various key phrases.
 In order to be able to compare your results achieved thanks to the changes, the observation should start even before the migration.
 You’ll need to wait even up to 2 months for reliable data – this is how long it may take Google to fully reindex your site and update the search results.
 Even though the whole process has been completed correctly, there might be some decreases in the first period after the migration.
 Fortunately, later the positions and traffic to the website will improve.
+Achieving a successful content migration process is the culmination of careful planning, execution, verification, and continuous monitoring.

 Author